COURSE REGISTRATION INFORMATION

 Students may change their Summer Session registration from one course to another (or one section of a course to another) using the Webreg system http://webreg.rutgers.edu through the end of the regular registration period.
 Instructions for the Webreg system may be found on that site.
 Students should, in general, DROP first and then ADD, to avoid problems with reaching course load maximums.
 The normal rules for Dropping and Adding detailed above apply.
 Adding a new section of a course for which a student is already registered will automatically drop the original section.

 Course changes made during the Late Registration period as indicated on the Summer Session Calendar will be assessed a $125 Late Fee.
+The Late Fee is waived if a student's course is cancelled and they chose to register for another course.

 SUMMER COURSE LOAD